 Set up and configuration of the Workbooks Exchange Server Sync (WESS)

-Once you've allocated a user this extension, click Save and a new reveal section will appear named ‘Exchange Sync’.
-If the Exchange Synchronisation has not been enabled for this User yet, either by them or you, then you will be presented with the following message.
+After allocating one of your WESS licences, a new section will appear named ‘Exchange Sync’.
+If the Exchange Synchronisation has not been enabled for this User yet, either by them or you, then you will be presented with the following message:

-Go to Start > Preferences > Integration > Exchange Sync and tick the ‘Synchronisation Enabled?’ checkbox.
+By the User themselves by going to Start > Preferences > Exchange Sync, and ticking the checkbox.

 As a System Administrator you can select the database that the user will synchronise with and change their username and email address.
 This should not need to be changed often, if at all, as the ‘Exchange Email’ must be the Outlook email address they use.

 Here is a summarised checklist of actions/information that are required of your IT Partner/Team in order to setup the WESS.
 Further details about the contents of this checklist can be found later on within this Knowledge Base page if required:

 You must obtain your Exchange Email Address, Exchange Mailbox, and Exchange Password.
 These will be used to autodiscover your Exchange server details.
 If the autodiscover does not work, you will need to obtain your Exchange Web Services URL.
 If you are running Office365 this is most likely to be: https://outlook.office365.com/EWS/Exchange.asmx.